 As a Palmer College of Chiropractic in Davenport, Iowa graduate I truly believe that I received the best possible training to offer the most precise chiropractic adjustments.
 Through consultation, exam, x-ray findings and palpation of the area of complaint I am supremely confident that the chiropractic care I provide will aid most patients in returning to optimum health.

 When delivered in an exact manner, there are few things more powerful than a chiropractic adjustment in relation to restoration of health.
-If you’re in pain, don’t wait any longer, schedule a FREE CONSULTATION now and see if chiropractic care is right for you.
+If you’re in pain, don’t wait any longer, schedule an appointment today and let’s get you back in action!

 GET HEALTH, STAY HEALTHY